 \subsection{Methodology}

-\textbf{Hardware-Calibrated Network Simulator.} Although our FPGA prototype demonstrates the feasibility and efficiency of SCIN, it is limited in bandwidth, system scale, and implementation cost.
-We therefore use a network simulator to evaluate SCIN on a larger and more practical system.
-We build a custom cycle-level network simulator based on BookSim2 \cite{jiang2013detailed} to evaluate SCIN on an 8-accelerator system interconnected by 4 switches, following a topology consistent with NVIDIA DGX-H200 \cite{H200}.
-We extend the switch model in BookSim2 to implement the SCIN detailed in Section \ref{sec:Design}.
-The transport-layer queues for different memory transaction types are mapped to separate virtual channels (VC).
-The VCs are sized to cover the round-trip latency between the switch and the accelerator.
-The maximum packet payload is set to 128B, and the packet header occupies 16B (one flit).
-Read requests and write responses are all modeled as single-flit packets.
-The link between an accelerator node and a switch node is configured with a latency of 250 ns and an aggregate bidirectional bandwidth of 900 GB/s.
-The compute-unit latency inside the ISA is set to 20 cycles in the regular mode and 100 cycles in the INC mode.
-We use software ring All-Reduce as the baseline, since it is widely adopted due to its performance and broad applicability.
-For ring All-Reduce, we adopt a data-fence-flag semantic to pass large chunks of data around the ring: data is considered consumable once the corresponding flag becomes visible.
-We also compare SCIN with accelerator-centric approaches based on the results reported in their work.
+\textbf{Hardware-Calibrated Network Simulator.} Although our FPGA prototype demonstrates the feasibility and efficiency of SCIN, its scale is limited.
+We therefore build a cycle-level network simulator based on BookSim2~\cite{jiang2013detailed} to evaluate SCIN in a larger, production-scale configuration.
+The simulated system comprises eight accelerators interconnected by four switches using the same topology as the NVIDIA DGX H200~\cite{H200}.
+We extend the BookSim2 router model to implement the ISA as described in Section~\ref{sec:isa}.
+Each per-accelerator wave table in the ISA is provisioned with 96~KB of storage with a wave size of 4 KB.
+Transport-layer queues for different memory-transaction types are mapped to separate virtual channels (VCs), which are sized to cover the round-trip latency between the switch and accelerators.
+We parameterize the simulated NVLink and NVSwitch components using real device characteristics.
+The maximum packet payload is 128~B, and each packet header occupies 16~B, corresponding to one flit.
+Read requests and write responses are modeled as single-flit packets.
+The aggregate bidirectional bandwidth between each GPU and the switches is 900~GB/s, and the one-way GPU-to-switch latency is 250~ns.

-To ensure simulation fidelity, we calibrate the simulator against our FPGA prototype.
-After calibration, the discrepancy between simulated and measured results is below 6\%, as shown in Figure 9.
-The remaining error mainly comes from the fact that the links and processing modules in the simulator are modeled ideally, unlike those in the prototype, as discussed in Section \ref{sec:Prototype}.
-Despite this small residual error, we believe the calibrated simulator is sufficiently accurate to evaluate SCIN for academic research purposes.
+For the NVLS baseline, following NVIDIA's NVLS design~\cite{klenk2020network}, we implement DMA-based NVLS by extending the BookSim2 router with NVLS-like in-switch reduction and multicast operations.
+Each switch port is provisioned with a 320~KB reduction table organized into 1~KB entries, as discussed in Section~\ref{sec:isa}.
+We also configure the baseline with a $2\times$ switch internal speedup, as adopted by the NVLS design, to mitigate the bandwidth pressure caused by in-network multicast.
+SCIN requires no such internal speedup.

+\textbf{Validation.} We validate simulator fidelity by comparing simulated NVLS All-Reduce performance with NCCL measurements \cite{bachan2025nccl227} on real hardware for message sizes from 32~KB to 1~GB.
+The simulated results closely match the hardware measurements, with an average error of 5.5\% and an error of 2.6\% for large messages.
+We also calibrate the simulated SCIN against our FPGA prototype, with discrepancies below 1\%.